SJECollins/ci-pp5-the-chillibox/README.md

 Directly below the delivery details is the [Stripe](https://stripe.com) card element where the user inputs their card details to complete the order.

+Before the submit button, there is a warning to the user stating how much money their card is about to be charged.

 For the delivery form and Stripe elements, the code is based on Code Institute's [Boutique Ado](https://github.com/Code-Institute-Solutions/boutique_ado_v1) project.